RotekHandelsGmbH/adminscripts_public/linux/filetools/readme_FilteredTreeCopy.md

 ---

-Enjoy using **FilteredTreeSync.sh** and keep your file trees synchronized safely and smartly! 🌳
+Enjoy using **FilteredTreeCopy.sh** and keep your file trees synchronized safely and smartly! 🌳